goldfirere/singletons/README.md

 The package also allows _promotion_ of term-level functions to type-level equivalents.
-Accordingly, it exports a Prelude of promoted and singletonized functions, mirroring much of the standard Prelude and associated libraries.
+Accordingly, it exports a Prelude of promoted and singletonized functions, mirroring functions and datatypes found in Prelude, Data.Bool, Data.Maybe, Data.Either and Data.List.

 Compatibility
 -------------

-The singletons library requires GHC version 7.6.3 or greater (with the exception of GHC 7.8.1, which has a critical bug).
+The singletons library requires GHC 7.8.2 or greater.
 Any code that uses the singleton generation primitives will also need to enable a long list of GHC extensions.
 This list includes, but is not necessarily limited to, the
 following:

-* `ScopedTypeVariables` (absolutely required)
+* `ScopedTypeVariables`
 * `TemplateHaskell`
 * `TypeFamilies`
 * `GADTs`